givemepower8/Phaser3Practices/docs/COC.md

 Clone is only used in some special strategies like the electro dragon and balloon strategy.

 Poison is a must have in war to take down the CC troop.
 In raiding, usually not all your opponents have CC troop.
-Poison is very effective for electro dragon as it's attack speed is very lower.
+Poison is very effective for electro dragon as it's attack speed is very low.

 Earthquake can get the wall breaker goes further but it's not that great.